-I first became aware of the scourge of EADD — Elbow Ass Distinction Disorder — when the great American novelist Saul Bellow called it out.
+I first became aware of the scourge of EADD — Elbow Ass Distinction Disorder — when the great American novelist Saul Bellow clarified the symptoms.

-Winner of Pulitzer and Nobel Prizes and three time winner of the National Book Award for fiction, Bellow may eventually become better known for illuminating the frightening outbreak of EADD among us.
+Three time winner of the National Book Award for fiction, Bellow may eventually become better known for illuminating the frightening outbreak of EADD.

 Detecting Elbow and Ass Distinction Disorder

-EADD hides in plain sight, sorry for the cliche, but in the past four years in America, it’s rampant.
+EADD hides in plain sight, sorry for the cliche, but in recent years, it’s rampant.
 It’s not widely reported because, experts say, newsrooms are full of it.

-Frequently disguised as a contest between scientific facts and preferred beliefs.
+Frequently disguised as an actual debate between scientific facts and preferred beliefs.